Peer Reviewers Guidelines

 Points to Consider

-checklist is provided in order to help the Reviewers to ensure that a complete revision is submitted.
+A checklist is provided in order to help the Reviewers to ensure that a complete revision is submitted.

 Reviewers are asked to provide detailed, constructive comments that will help the Editors make a decision on publication and the Author(s) improve their manuscript.
 A key issue is whether the work has serious flaws that should preclude its publication, or whether there are additional data required.
 Where possible, Reviewers should provide references to substantiate their comments.